 Umbilical cord blood.
 For umbilical cord blood transplants, blood has been collected at the time of a birth and stored.
 Cord blood is collected after delivery, when the placenta and umbilical cord are separated from the infant.
 The site of collection is cleaned to prevent bacteria from entering the collection process.
 The blood that is contained in the cord is collected in a sterile container.
 The blood is then tested for type and the presence of viruses or disease, and the stem cells are counted.
 The cord blood is then stored in special freezers and is registered in a national registry for potential recipient matches.

 Most often, high doses of chemotherapy and/or radiation are included in the preparations.
-This intense therapy is required to effectively treat the malignancy and make room in the bone marrow for the new cells to grow.
+This intense therapy is needed to effectively treat the malignancy and make room in the bone marrow for the new cells to grow.
 This therapy is often called ablative, or myeloablative, because of the effect on the bone marrow.
 The bone marrow produces most of the blood cells in our body.
 Ablative therapy prevents this process of cell production and the marrow becomes empty.
 An empty marrow is needed to make room for the new stem cells to grow and establish a new production system.

-After the chemotherapy and/or radiation is administered, the transplant, either from bone marrow, cord, or from peripherally collected stem cells, is given through the central venous catheter into the bloodstream.
+After the chemotherapy and/or radiation is given, the transplant, either from bone marrow, cord, or from peripherally collected stem cells, is given through the central venous catheter into the bloodstream.
 It is not a surgical procedure to place the marrow into the bone, but is similar to receiving a blood transfusion.
 The stem cells find their way into the bone marrow and begin reproducing and establishing new, healthy blood cells.

 Supportive care is given to prevent and treat infections, side effects of treatments, and complications.
 This includes frequent blood tests, close monitoring of vital signs, strict measurement of input and output, weighing your child daily (or twice daily), and providing a protected and clean environment.